Selling Your Home in South County RI: What Actually Matters Right Now

 How Buyers Evaluate Value Beyond the Basics

-It’s not just square footage or location—details like property history, documentation, and how a home has been maintained can influence how buyers evaluate value.
+It’s not just square footage or location—property history, documentation, and how a home has been maintained can shape how buyers see value.

 -